-Ticks are a health concern because they can transmit diseases such as Rocky Mountain spotted fever and Lyme disease along with other diseases.
+Ticks are a health concern because they can transmit diseases such as Rocky Mountain spotted fever and Lyme disease.

 Ticks Can Carry Diseases